BlaireLeone/bulma-clean-theme/portfolio.md

 hero_image: /img/maroon-peaks.jpg
 ---

-I'm a freelance writer and editor, covering environmental sustainability and policy, technology, food, media literacy, people, culture, and behavioral science.
+I'm a freelance writer and editor, covering environmental sustainability and policy, technology, science, media literacy, people, culture, and behavioral science.

 I also report on propaganda techniques with *The Propwatch Project*, a nonpartisan nonprofit seeking to educate the public on propaganda and misinformation techniques.
 I write in-depth articles and interviews with misinformation researchers, including [writing on common techniques](https://www.propwatch.org/article.php?id=295) employed by state-sponsored social media trolls and discussing the relationship between state-sponsored propaganda and state violence through [an interview with misinformation expert, Dr. Josephine Lukito](https://www.propwatch.org/article.php?id=305).
 While working with *Propwatch*, I became involved with the *Journal of Media Literacy Education*, where I edit and publish manuscripts.